lamhq/tech-notes/pages/devops/aws/30-governance/1-organizations.md

 ## Features

 - **Consolidated Billing**: Rolls all bills up to the payer account.
 Single payment method
-- **Usage Discounts**: Consolidated billing allows for aggregate usage discounts.
+- **Usage Discounts**: Consolidated billing allows for aggregate usage discounts
-- **Shared Savings**: Easily share Reserved Instances and Savings Plans across the org.
-For example, you can share your central AWS Directory Service running on Managed Active Directory with all accounts in your organization, for application to access your central identity store.
+- **Shared Savings**: Easily share Reserved Instances and Savings Plans across the org. *For example, you can share your central AWS Directory Service running on Managed Active Directory with all accounts in your organization, for application to access your central identity store*
 - Automate AWS account creation and management
 - Create groups of accounts to reflect business needs
 - Govern access to AWS services resources in Region by policy